Analytify/wp-analytify/readme.txt

 == Upgrade Notice ==

-= 2.0.5 =
+= 2.0.6 =
-* [Important Update] Analytify 2.0: Must Update!
-Multiple bug fixes and enhancements.
+* [Must Update] This update should fix the API Quota issue, and menu CSS bug.

 == Notes ==